 ‘Unlocking Britain’ the plan for SME business recovery

 Is there a likelihood for matters to be far more painful in the future?
 We hope not!
 Most SMEs are driven by a desire to do things in their own way in their style and because this is an individualist trait, we must consider supporting their enthusiasm for the challenges that lay ahead created by this “State inflicted Debt burden” a necessary cost to keeping their staff safe.

 We need to raise their spirits and demonstrate how to rebuild a business that has suffered such surreal devastation from the lockdown.
 The last thing any SME will need in the future is a demand to repay a debt secured on the business to help them get through this pandemic.
 The scheme promoted by Bim Afolami MP is masterful and forward thinking in “Unlocking Britain” in the most appropriate way.

-The equity for debt proposal could also “Reignite SME Growth and Competitiveness”, a National scheme supported by the Cranfield University, the University of Hertfordshire, the LEP Network, Action Coach, the Herts LEP and biz4Biz alongside many others to help deliver first aid to businesses and ensure that SMEs focus on the strengths of their business and increase their efficiency, productivity and profitability.
+The equity for debt proposal could also “Reignite SME Growth and Competitiveness”, a national scheme supported by the University of Hertfordshire, the LEP Network, Action Coach, the Herts LEP and biz4Biz alongside many others to help deliver first aid to businesses and ensure that SMEs focus on the strengths of their business and increase their efficiency, productivity and profitability.
 With a smaller amount of Government funding to assist this proven support mechanism, it is hoped that SMEs will leave this pandemic stronger than they entered.